momentmal/Squadrats-Recolor-Chrome-Extension/README.md

 # Squadrats-Recolor-Chrome-Extension
-Small Chrome Extension that provides a GUI to recolor Squadrats.com Tiles on BRouter-Web
+Small Chrome Extension that provides a GUI to recolor Squadrats.com Tiles on BRouter-Web & Komoot

 <table>
   <tr>